mariadb-corporation/MaxScale/Documentation/Monitors/MariaDB-Monitor.md

 Similar to failover, switchover is considered successful if the new primary was successfully promoted.

+**Switchover-force** performs the same steps as a normal switchover but ignores any errors on the old primary.
+Switchover-force also does not expect the new primary to reach the gtid-position of the old, as the old primary could be receiving more events constantly.
+Thus, switchover-force may lose events.

 **Rejoin** joins a standalone server to the cluster or redirects a replica replicating from a server other than the primary.
 A standalone server is joined